Afiq Fazail

 Muhammad Afiq bin Fazail (born 29 September 1994) is a Malaysian professional footballer who plays as a defensive midfielder for Malaysia Super League club Johor Darul Ta'zim.

 Afiq has individually won 2 FAM Football Awards 'Best Midfielder Award' in 2022 and 2023 where he was also included in the 'Team of the Season'.
+In the 2025-2026 season, he was named the Most Valuable Player (MVP) of the Malaysian Super League.
+The Johor Darul Ta'zim (JDT) midfielder won the prestigious award for the first time in his career during the newly rebranded Liga M Awards held in August 2026, breaking the historic streak of his teammate, Arif Aiman Hanapi, who had previously won the MVP award four consecutive times.
+Afiq was recognized after a stellar season anchoring JDT's midfield, helping the club secure a quadruple of trophies.
+He also won the Best Midfielder award at the same ceremony.

 Club career

 Harimau Muda B

 In January 2014, Afiq played for Harimau Muda B which took part in the Singapore 2014 S. League.
 He make his debut for the club on 24 February 2024 in a league match against Tanjong Pagar United.
 He racked up 22 appearances and getting two assists in all competition throughout the season.

 Johor Darul Ta'zim

 Afiq return to Johor in 2015 where he signed with Johor Darul Ta'zim and played his debut season with the Johor Darul Ta'zim II team in the Malaysia Premier League appearing in 12 league matches.

 In November 2016, Afiq was promoted to Johor Darul Ta'zim main team after spending 2 seasons for the feeder team.
 He make his debut on 21 January 2017 in a league match against Felda United where he came off the bench in the last 10th minute of the game.

 On 20 April 2019, Afiq scored his first goal for the club against PKNS in a 3–1 league win.

 On 26 April 2025, During the match against Sri Pahang in the 2025 Malaysia Cup Final, Afiq becomes the first player to play in sixth Malaysia Cup final.